 If I receive an offer of financial assistance in my first year, am I guaranteed assistance in all four years?

-Students may expect the same level of assistance provided they continue to meet financial eligibility and reapply each year.
+Students may expect the same level of assistance provided they continue to meet financial eligibility and re-apply each year.
 The amount of assistance can change significantly when fewer children attend college or the family income increases dramatically.
-Students must also maintain satisfactory academic progress.
+Students must also maintain Satisfactory Academic Progress.
 Awards are for the academic year only.

 I have applied for several outside scholarships.
 Will my award change if I receive scholarships from outside organizations?

 McDaniel College encourages students to apply for outside scholarships to supplement aid resources offered by the college.
 Students are responsible to notify the Financial Aid Office if they are awarded scholarships, grants, or employer-based tuition assistance by outside organizations.
 A copy of the scholarship notification should be forwarded to the office as promptly as possible.
 Unless the outside organization indicates otherwise, the scholarship will be credited 50% to fall semester and 50% to spring semester.
 Once you report your other resources, our policy is to repackage your award.
 If you continue to show unmet need, an adjustment to aid may not be necessary.
 Students receiving need-based assistance, however, cannot have a total aid package that exceeds their demonstrated need.

 You can log on to Financial Aid Self-Service to decline or decrease your loans.
 If your parent wants to decrease their Parent PLUS loan, they will need to complete a PLUS Loan Adjustment form.
 If you want to increase your loan, please complete a Loan Change Form.
 Both of these forms can be found on www.mcdaniel.edu/finaid under Forms.